(updated February 28, 2017)

 Under the supervision of the database committee, the data project manager will be asked to perform some or all of the following duties:

-- Coordinate meetings (online and off) of database committee to discuss data needs, track progress, and to review and approve work products.
+- Coordinate meetings (online and off) of the database committee of union leaders and staff to discuss data needs, track progress, and to review and approve work products.

 - Manage timeline and milestones of the project to ensure that work is completed in a timely and efficient manner.